Your home doesn’t contain enough vintage travel posters

 Return to the frosty glory days of the Alps with a resort poster

-This first captures Gstaad‘s Palace Hotel, an internationally renowned retreat that sits at the junction of three picturesque valleys.
+This first captures Gstaad‘s Palace Hotel: an internationally renowned retreat that sits at the junction of three picturesque valleys.
 Emblematic of the Art Deco period, this St Moritz-set example features both innovative design and an exotic location.
-Or, if you want reminding of a resort with a nightlife as good as the powder, check out this bright depiction of Verbier.
+Or, if you’re seeking a reminder of a resort with a nightlife as good as the powder, check out this bright depiction of Verbier.

 St. Moritz: ‘Ski-Jumper’